++ Applications for the 2025 cohort will open soon. Stay tuned. ++

 At Climate Arena, we want to bring together individuals and teams who want to work across borders on a climate related story and need help from Arena for Journalism in Europe (That help might include finding others also seeking partners.)

-We have a fellowship opportunity for those who have a cross-border and investigative climate story idea and are eager to work in a team setting.
-Your project idea could be investigative, or data-related, or both.
+Each year, have a fellowship opportunity for those who have a cross-border and investigative climate story idea and are eager to work in a team setting.

 Selected stories from our previous fellows: